 - Carpentry, painting, or the like, for the purpose of building sets, decorations, etc., will not be allowed to take place inside the Cabaret or in the Cabaret Lobby.
 Set components must be prefabricated off-site and brought into the space for assembly.

-- Nothing may be attached to or hung from the Cabaret’s lighting pipe grid, ceilings, or walls without approval from Campus Center/Cabaret management.
-No person(s) may hang from the pipe grid at any time.
+- Nothing may be attached to or hung from the Cabaret’s lighting pipe grid, ceilings, walls or floor without approval from Campus Center/Cabaret Management.
+No person(s) may hang from the pipe grid at any time